tonyseing/dog_exercise_machine/howto.md

 # How to make an exercise machine for your dog

+(note: there is still a lot of documentation coming for the casing section)

 ###Introduction

 The good folks at Intel Mashery were nice enough to send me a free Intel Edison.
 They asked me to make something cool with it.